we don't just give, we engage!

 Beyond the daily reading and monthly library visits of the new First Library program, First Library parents can also earn points for free gifts (books) with increased participation to shop at our First Library Book Shop for their child.

 First Library Book Shop™ offers first time mothers additional free books during their child's first three years of life by performing various free reading related activities through the More First Library program.

 An ADDED BONUS: First time mothers receive gifts for continued participation.

 I also decided to devise a program for first time mothers in need (First Baby) that was tailored to their and their first born child's special circumstances.

 The program would give first time parents in need the First Library book program (or other books) and gently used clothing and educational toys during their child's first three years of life, free of charge, by requiring parents to read to their child daily and submit a reading log monthly.

 I decided thereafter to only offer the free book program to newborn children of first time mothers.

-Just like the original First Library program was redesigned to better fit my vision and new mission, I have redesigned the First Baby program, now First Library Plus, with the expanded new vision of the First Library program with an emphasis on healthy and responsible parenting, as well as reading and journaling.
+Just like the original First Library program was redesigned to better fit my vision and new mission, I have redesigned the First Baby program, now Most First Library, with the expanded new vision of the First Library program with an emphasis on healthy and responsible parenting, as well as reading and journaling.